netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecipfix">ipfix</a></b></td>
         <td>object</td>
         <td>
-          IPFIX contains IPFIX-related settings for the flow reporter<br/>
+          IPFIX contains the settings of an IPFIX-based flow reporter.
+This section should not be defined if the ebpf section is already defined<br/>
         </td>
         <td>false</td>
       </tr><tr>